Aliireza1101/course-source-codes/README.md

 Create a few posts via the [Create Post](http://127.0.0.1:8000/blog/create/) to populate your blog.
 This step should eliminate any initial errors related to the empty database.

 Enjoy developing with Django

-## Styles Credit
-All the style files of this project are created by artificial intelligence or taken from open source projects